fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-plot.md

 You can also specify a comma separated list of colors for use in different data series (or in case of single series charts, different data plots).
 The colors are selected from the list in a round-robin way for each data series.

-Specify your own palette for data plots by providing a list of hex colors using the `paletteColors` attribute.
+Specify your custom palette for data plots by providing a list of hex colors using the `paletteColors` attribute.
 Refer to the code below:

 ```json
 {